 You can spend a long time exploring the natural beauty of the state.
 And it has history too, from its early years inhabited by Native Americans, evidenced by the state’s looming ancient burial grounds, to the territorial and Civil War years, and to its recent history as home to President Bill Clinton and Secretary of State Hillary Clinton.
 There’s a lot you don’t want to miss here.

 Which makes recommending a college or university in Arkansas pretty easy.
 The state has so much to commend itself, and many of the schools operate at a very high level.
 Luckily, if you’re working and trying to finish a degree, or for some other reason you don’t want to bother with living on-campus or commuting to class, then online degrees at these schools can make your dream of a degree possible.
 Online learning is revolutionizing higher education, and it’s opening up access to many more people.
+See the best online degrees we have that may fit your needs.
 Of course, we don’t want you to miss out on The Natural State’s natural beauty, so don’t use online classes as an excuse to stay indoors all the time.

 What are the best online colleges in Arkansas?

 If you’re someone who could benefit from an online degree program – or even just taking some online classes – then this is the list for you.
 We’ve compiled a ranking of the best online programs in Arkansas by rating each school based on three characteristics: excellence, student satisfaction, and return on investment.
 Each of these criteria is based on data from IPEDS, U.S. News & World Report, Payscale, individual college websites, and student ranking websites.

 John Brown University was founded by the youngest college president, evangelist and publisher in the United States in 1919 at the age of 22.
 Today, John Brown University is in Siloam Springs, Arkansas on 200 acres.
 They focus on teaching from a Christian perspective following their motto: “Head-Heart-Hand” philosophy.